ju-c/stars/README.md

 ## TypeScript

-- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Webflow alternative.
+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
 Design directly in your live React site and publish your changes to code.
 - [umami-software/umami](https://github.com/umami-software/umami) - Umami is a simple, fast, privacy-focused alternative to Google Analytics.
 - [steven-tey/precedent](https://github.com/steven-tey/precedent) - An opinionated collection of components, hooks, and utilities for your Next.js project.
 - [apptension/saas-boilerplate](https://github.com/apptension/saas-boilerplate) - SaaS Boilerplate - Open Source and free SaaS stack that lets you build SaaS products faster in React, Django and AWS.
 Focus on essential business logic instead of coding repeatable features!